simuxakadiscgolfgod/Space-Weather/README.md

 B. NOAA Solar Radiation Activity Observation and Forecast

-Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.
+Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 29-Jan 31 2024
+Solar Radiation Storm Forecast for Jan 30-Feb 01 2024

-              Jan 29  Jan 30  Jan 31
+              Jan 30  Jan 31  Feb 01
-S1 or greater    1%      1%      1%
+S1 or greater   99%     60%     10%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: An S1 (Minor) or greater solar radiation storm is in progress and is expected to continue through 30 Jan.
+A chance for S1 or greater solar radiation storms remains for 31 Jan, decreasing to a slight chance by 01 Feb.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Jan 29 2024 0438 UTC.

-Radio Blackout Forecast for Jan 29-Jan 31 2024
+Radio Blackout Forecast for Jan 30-Feb 01 2024

-              Jan 29        Jan 30        Jan 31
+              Jan 30        Jan 31        Feb 01
-R1-R2           25%           25%           25%
+R1-R2           40%           25%           25%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts on 29-31 Jan.
+Rationale: A decreasing chance for R1-R2 (Minor-Moderate) radio blackouts is expected through 01 Feb as Region 3559 rotates around the NW limb.

 ```